infofabrik/reportserver-samples/README.md

 * Script datasink: can be used for sending reports/data to a custom datasink.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Script-Datasinks/).
 * Hook: can be used for adapting ReportServer for your specific needs.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Tapping-into-ReportServer/).
 * Library: can be imported into another scripts.
 Note that virtually all scripts can be used as a library.
 Details can be found [here](https://reportserver.net/en/guides/script/chapters/Nesting-Scripts-Calling-Scripts-from-Scripts/).
 * Authenticator: can be used to customize the login page of ReportServer.
-Details can be found in the Configuration Guide.
+Details can be found in the Configuration Guide, Section [Customization of the Login Page](https://reportserver.net/en/guides/config/chapters/UI-Customization/).

 Note that script reports and script datasources can be scheduled via report scheduling.
 Details [here](https://reportserver.net/en/guides/user/chapters/Scheduling/) and [here](https://reportserver.net/en/guides/admin/chapters/Scheduling-of-Reports/).